-- 2.1 In addition to the particular sanctions set out in this Appendix 1, the Head may prescribe and authorise the use of such other sanctions as comply with good education practice and promote good behaviour and compliance with the School rules. - 2.2 Sanctions may include: - 2.2.1 verbal reprimand; - 2.2.2 pupil's name on the whiteboard; - 2.2.3 a tick placed on the whiteboard next to the pupil's name; - 2.2.4 deduction from next break time, during which the pupil will be directed to complete a self-reflection sheet. - 2.2.5 deduction of Golden Time on Friday afternoon during which time the pupil will be encouraged to reflect on the reason they are missing some/all of their Golden Time.

-- 2.3 The self-reflection sheet will be added to the pupils sanction file. - 2.4 Once Parents have been formally contacted twice about the pupil's behaviour, Parents will be invited to meet with the Headteacher .
+- 2.1 In addition to the particular sanctions set out in this Appendix 1, the Head may prescribe and authorise the use of such other sanctions as comply with good education practice and promote good behaviour and compliance with the School rules. - 2.2 Sanctions may include: - 2.2.1 verbal reprimand; - 2.2.2 pupil's name on the whiteboard; - 2.2.3 a tick placed on the whiteboard next to the pupil's name; - 2.2.4 five minute deduction from next break time, during which the pupil will be directed to complete a self-reflection sheet. - 2.3 The self-reflection sheet will be added to the pupils sanction file. - 2.4 Once Parents have been formally contacted twice about the pupil's behaviour, Parents will be invited to meet with the Headteacher .
 A Behaviour Plan will be created for the pupil, with targets and emphasised expectations. - 2.5 The Behaviour Plan will be reviewed regularly and adapted if appropriate.
 Failure to meet the Behaviour Plan will be considered a serious breach of discipline.